 The US Food and Drug Administration (FDA) approved the drug palbociclib (Ibrance) in 2015 for use in conjunction with an aromatase inhibitor.
 This combination is used to treat ER-positive, HER2-negative metastatic breast cancer in postmenopausal women.

 Other therapies used in hormone-positive breast cancer include:

 - ovarian ablation to stop the ovaries from producing estrogen

-In addition to chemotherapy, women with HER2-positive metastatic breast cancer may also benefit from a combination therapy including:
+In addition to chemotherapy, treatment for HER2-positive metastatic breast cancer usually includes a HER2 targeted therapy such as:

 - pertuzumab (Perjeta)

 - trastuzumab (Herceptin)

 Deciding which treatment option to move forward with requires both information and careful consideration.
 Although you should work with your doctor to understand your options, the choice is ultimately up to you.
 As you consider the possibilities, keep these tips in mind:

 - Don’t rush into anything.
 Take time to consider your choices, and get a second opinion if necessary.

 - Bring someone with you to your doctor appointments.
 Take notes or ask your doctor if you can record your visit.
 This can help ensure that you don’t forget anything that’s discussed.